 Český Krumlov Castle

-A UNESCO World Heritage listed site and the second largest castle in Czechia, Český Krumlov Castle was first constructed in 1240 and was renovated and expanded to become what it is today.
+A UNESCO World Heritage listed site and the second largest castle in Czech Republic, Český Krumlov Castle was first constructed in 1240 and was renovated and expanded to become what it is today.
 Filled to the brim with Baroque style furnishings and architecture, this castle has sights that have to be seen to be believed such as a bear moat with real bears (a nod to medieval times that causes mixed feelings from animal rights groups), the Baroque Theatre, the Castle Tower with magnificent views of the surrounding town and the golden carriage.

 Crossing the Vltava River in Prague, the Charles Bridge is one of the most popular tourist attractions in Prague and is open to foot traffic only to assist in preserving the structural and architectural integrity of the bridge.
 The bridge itself is beautiful to look at it in addition to the avenue of 30 baroque statues mounted on balustrades depicting a selection of religious images such as the lamentation of Christ and a range of saints including St Francis Xavier, St Francis of Assisi, St John the Baptist and St Augustine.

-The ancient silver mining city of Kutná Hora is always high on the list of destinations to visit in Czechia due to its wide variety of attractions, most notably the gothic St Barbara’s Church, the Italian Court, the Church of Our Lady as well as the Sedlec Abbey and ossuary.
+The ancient silver mining city of Kutná Hora is always high on the list of destinations to visit in the Czech Republic due to its wide variety of attractions, most notably the gothic St Barbara’s Church, the Italian Court, the Church of Our Lady as well as the Sedlec Abbey and ossuary.
 Sedlec Abbey is a former Cistercian monastery which has the UNESCO World Heritage listed Sedlec Ossuary underneath it.
 It is estimated that the ossuary contains the skeletons of between 40,000 and 70,000 people used to decorate and furnish the chapel, it is a bit creepy but definitely worth a look.